ChristianKohler/Homepage/content/posts/2020-06-05-react-native-grid/index.md

 What I don't like about the solution is that I have to calculate the tile size manually.
 With my web background I always prefer a fluid solution.

-## Set tile size with flex-box
+## Set tile size with flexbox

-React Native comes with a great support for flex-box.
-So let's get rid of the dimension api and replace it with flex-box.
+React Native comes with a great support for flexbox.
+So let's get rid of the dimension api and replace it with flexbox.

 ```jsx
 <Image source={{ uri: item }} style={{ height: 100, flex: 1 }} />